 Review and critique on homeworks (and a note on ornaments in modern design and architecture, 30min).

 Lecture: 2D & 3D Manipulations & Operations (45min) PDF.

 Assignment #4 (after Passover): Choose a family of natural shapes (such as flowers, butterflies, leafs, corals, Example 1, Example 2, Example 3).
 Select three distinct examples form your family.
 Develope a parametric design space (on paper) that contains your three examples and formally describe it.
 Submit your work.
 Use the lectures' slides and this tutorial for help.

 Review and critique on homeworks (25min).

 Final project assignment (for May 23): Building upon your assignment #4, use grasshopper to create the parametric design space you defined.
 Your model must allow for continues transitions between your preliminary examples.
-Submit a table of models per parameters including your preliminary examples and transitions between them, and corresponding CAD database (3dm files).
+Submit a table of models (10-20) including your preliminary examples (a PDF) and transitions between them, and corresponding CAD database (single 3dm file).

 Craft Video: The ostrich eggshell-beads craft of the Kalahari people (2013) Amit Zoran LINK

 Craft Reading: Polly Wiessner (1983) Style and Social Information in Kalahari San Projectile Points.
 Society for American Anthropology.
 LINK